Campaign ideas and inspiration

 Deliver a lesson from the Clean Air Schools Pack: our education pack for Key Stage 2 pupils not only teaches them about air pollution but can get them campaigning for clean air too.

-Get them monitoring: the Clean Air Schools Pack comes with two free air monitoring tubes, perfect for you to get the school monitoring for nitrogen dioxide (NO2).
+Get them monitoring: the Clean Air Schools Pack comes with two free air monitoring tubes, perfect for you to get the school monitoring for the toxic gas nitrogen dioxide (NO2).

 School Assembly: We’ve produced a fun and simple assembly on air pollution for you – it gives a great overview on air pollution, its sources and effects, and on the simple things children can do to help.